AliRezaJoodi/AVR_Projects/RelayController_LaserPointer_1CH_ATtiny13/README.md

-## 1CH Relay Controller with Laser Pointer And ATtiny13 AVR MicroController
+## 1CH Relay Controller with Laser Pointer And ATtiny13 AVR MCU
 There are one relay and two LDR sensors.
 One of them activates the relay and the other deactivates it.

 MCU:			ATtiny13